 - Login to your Endicia account using your Endicia login information.

-NOTE: you most likely have two Endicia accounts: one for Expedited shipments and the other for First Class shipments.
-These accounts have separate Account IDs and passwords.
+NOTE: ShippingEasy accounts created before September 20, 2017 have two separate Endicia accounts: one for International & Expedited shipments and the other for First Class shipments.
+These accounts have separate login credentials.
+Learn more about Endicia.

 - Once you're logged into Endicia, go to MY ACCOUNT > REPORTS > ACCOUNT TRANSACTIONS.